 What is an Ultimate Beneficial Owner (UBO)?

 A UBO is a 'Ultimate Beneficial Owner', which means the ultimate beneficial owner of an organisation.
+The UBO is the person who ultimately owns or has a large amount of control of an organisation.
 This can be determined in two ways:

 UBO based on ownership